-If a proposal is submitted that includes any ineligible tasks, activities, or site(s), that portion of the proposal will be ineligible for funding and may, depending on the extent to which it affects the proposal, render the entire proposal ineligible for funding.
+If an application is submitted that includes any ineligible tasks, activities, or site(s), that portion of the application will be ineligible for funding and may, depending on the extent to which it affects the application, render the entire application ineligible for funding.

-EPA staff will respond to questions regarding threshold eligibility criteria, administrative issues related to the submission of the proposal, and requests for clarification about this announcement.
-For purposes of the threshold eligibility review, EPA, if necessary, may seek clarification of applicant information and/or consider information from other sources, including EPA files.
+EPA staff will respond to questions regarding threshold eligibility criteria, administrative issues related to the submission of the application, and requests for clarification about this announcement.
+For purposes of the threshold eligibility review, EPA, if necessary, may seek clarification of applicant information that is included in the application and/or consider information from other sources, including EPA files.
+Such communications shall not be used to correct application deficiencies or material omissions, materially alter the application or project proposed, or discuss changes to the applicant's responses to any evaluation or selection criteria.

-In order to maintain the integrity of the competition process, EPA staff cannot meet with individual applicants to discuss draft proposals, provide informal comments on draft proposals, or provide advice to applicants on how to respond to ranking criteria.
-EPA's limitations on staff involvement with grant applicants are described in EPA's Policy for Competition of Assistance Agreements.8
+In order to maintain the integrity of the competition process, EPA staff cannot meet with individual applicants to discuss draft applications, provide informal comments on draft applications, or provide advice to applicants on how to respond to ranking criteria.
+EPA's limitations on staff involvement with grant applicants are described in EPA's Policy for Competition of Assistance Agreements.1

-Applicants may not submit multiple proposals under this solicitation.
-Applicants who submit more than one proposal will be contacted by EPA prior to proposal review to determine which one(s) will be withdrawn.
-In addition, an applicant who applies under the solicitation may not submit a proposal for an FY19 Brownfields Multipurpose Grant.
+Applicants may not submit multiple applications under this solicitation.
+Applicants who submit more than one application (i.e., submit applications for different projects) will be contacted by EPA prior to application review to determine which application(s) will be withdrawn.

-Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV. of this announcement or they will be rejected.
+Applications must substantially comply with the submission instructions and requirements set forth in Section IV. of this announcement or they will be rejected.
 Pages exceeding the page limits described in Section IV.C. for the Narrative Information Sheet and the Narrative, and attachments not specifically required, will not be reviewed.

-In addition, proposals must be submitted through www.grants.gov as stated in Section IV, and Appendix 1 of this announcement (except in the limited circumstances where another mode of submission is specifically allowed for as explained in Appendix 1) on or before the proposal submission deadline.
-Applicants are responsible for following the submission instructions in Section IV, and Appendix 1 of this announcement to ensure that their proposal is submitted in a timely manner.
+In addition, applications must be submitted through www.grants.gov as stated in Section IV. and Appendix 1 of this announcement (except in the limited circumstances where another mode of submission is specifically allowed for as explained in Appendix 1) on or before the application submission deadline.
+Applicants are responsible for following the submission instructions in Section IV. and Appendix 1 of this announcement to ensure that their application is submitted on time.